BuvinJT/distbuilder/docs/LowLevel.md

 ### Installer Variables

-The following constants have been provided, which correspond to dynamic varibles resolved at *runtime* by QtIFW.
+The following constants have been provided, which correspond to dynamic variables resolved at *runtime* by QtIFW.
 Note these are applicable for **BOTH** direct [Installer Script](#installer-scripting) generation, and as parameters and attributes for many higher level functions and objects in this library.